 During this challenging time you need a partner you can count on who will listen to your concerns and work diligently to champion your rights and the rights of your children in family court.

-Our divorce lawyers in Forsyth County, Georgia, know how stressful this transition can be.
+Our Forsyth County divorce lawyers know how stressful this transition can be.
 The firm’s Georgia divorce attorneys will work with you to preserve what is important and help you move on to the next chapter of your life.

 Our attorneys can handle a wide range of family law issues from uncontested divorce to complex asset division.
 Cordell & Cordell’s Georgia divorce lawyers also can guide men through each stage of divorce.